 How to apply for a VA home loan Certificate of Eligibility

-Learn how to apply for a VA home loan Certificate of Eligibility (COE).
-This is the first step in getting a VA-backed home loan or Native American Direct Loan.
+Learn how to apply for a VA home loan COE.

 VA home loan programs for surviving spouses

-To get a VA-backed home loan as the surviving spouse of a Veteran, you’ll need a Certificate of Eligibility (COE) to show your lender that you qualify for this benefit.
+To get a VA-backed home loan as the surviving spouse of a Veteran, you’ll need a COE to show your lender that you qualify for this benefit.
 Find out if you can get a COE.

 VA benefits for spouses, dependents, survivors, and family caregivers